kingzamzon/docs/docs/sdk/authentication/session-sigs/get-pkp-session-sigs.md

 </TabItem>
 </Tabs>

 The `node-localstorage` dependency is only required when executing code outside a browser environment.
 The SDK will use the native browser storage when in a browser environment.
+You can learn more about this [here](./intro.md#storing-sessionsigs).

 ### Initializing an Ethers Signer
 The `ETHEREUM_PRIVATE_KEY` environment variable is required.